Core Aeration in Charlotte, NC That Actually Makes a Difference

 Double-Pass Aeration for Maximum Results

-FineTurf uses professional core aeration equipment to remove small plugs of soil from your lawn, creating channels for air, water, and nutrients to reach the root zone.
-We do not stop at a single pass.
-We double-pass every lawn, with extra attention to high-traffic areas and spots bordering driveways, sidewalks, and streets where compaction is most severe.
+Fine Turf uses professional core aeration equipment to remove small plugs of soil from your lawn, opening channels for air, water, and nutrients to reach the root zone directly.
+We never stop at a single pass.
+Every lawn gets a full double-pass, with extra attention to high-traffic zones and the edges bordering driveways, sidewalks, and streets where Charlotte’s clay compacts most severely.
+Those soil plugs are left on the surface to break down naturally over two to three weeks, returning organic matter back to the soil.

 Double-pass aeration for twice the soil penetration